 This decline appears to be continuing.
-The 2010-17 records, mapped here, are few and widely scattered.
-Tellingly, none of these represents a clear survival of former cornfield populations on sandy or light soils.
+The 2010-18 records, mapped here, are few and widely scattered.
+Tellingly, only none of these unequivocably represents survival of former cornfield populations on sandy or light soils.
 A find at Burham in 2015 by Doug Grant and Sue Poyser growing on chalky soil disturbed by road construction in an area which has generally carried a range of arable weeds at first seemed promising; but subsequent evidence of wildflower seed mix sowing has obscured the seed-bank status of plants appearing in this area.
-Seed-bank status might, however, apply to a 2016 sighting by Colin Osborne of several plants on a freshly made earth mound by a farm road at St Nicholas at Wade.
+Seed-bank status might apply to a 2016 sighting by Colin Osborne of several plants on a freshly made earth mound by a farm road at St Nicholas at Wade.
+However, the best status appears to be at Uplees, where (2018) Tony Witts has noted it most years in the previous ten, in different corners of a field at Uplees in arable rotation; in 2018 it was at TQ 9984 6452, a field corner which had been ploughed, but missed by subsequent and spraying operations.